wpswings/upsell-order-bump-offer-for-woocommerce/readme.md

 [**Upsell Order Bump Offer for WooCommerce Backend Demo**](https://demo.wpswings.com/upsell-order-bump-offer-for-woocommerce-pro/request-for-personal-demo/?utm_source=wpswings-order-bump-demo&utm_medium=order-bump-github-page&utm_campaign=backend-demo)

+## PLUGINS COMPATIBILITY WITH UPSELL ORDER BUMP OFFER FOR WOOCOMMERCE

+* The Upsell Order Bump Offer plugin is compatible with the [**Ultimate Gift Cards**](https://wordpress.org/plugins/woo-gift-cards-lite/) plugin that allows your customers to redeem their gift cards and earn even more discounts.
+This will allow the merchants to offer more payment options to their customers for the bump offers.

 ## WHAT PREMIUM VERSION OF UPSELL ORDER BUMP OFFER FOR WOOCOMMERCE OFFERS

-* Create Unlimited Order Bump offers.
+* Create Unlimited Upsell Order Bump offers.
-* Show Multiple Order Bumps offers on the checkout page.
+* Show Multiple Order bump offers on the checkout page.
 * Smart Offer Upgrade to offer an upgrade on the existing purchase.
 * Smart Skip if Already Purchased to skip the bump offers if already purchased.
 * Premium Support on Phone, Email & Skype.